TedHusted/awake/awake.md/awake.md

 Phoebe: Fine.
 If we are doing this, I need details.
 What is the plan?

 ***

 Selene: We are ready to approach the vehicle, Command.

-The cockpit of the aircraft is circular, like the streamlined shape of the outer craft.
+The cockpit of the airship is circular, like the streamlined shape of the outer craft.
 A console runs along the inside rim.
 Six chairs are spaced around the console.
 Each section has its own function: Navigation, Communications, Weapons, Command, Telemetry, Medical.

 Oceanus: Proceed.